Sudan's army and rival force battle, killing at least 27

-KHARTOUM, Sudan (AP) — Sudan’s military and a powerful paramilitary force battled fiercely Saturday in the capital and other areas, reportedly causing more than 200 deaths and injuries while dealing a new blow to hopes for a transition to democracy and raising fears of a wider conflict.
+KHARTOUM, Sudan (AP) — Sudan’s military and a powerful paramilitary force battled fiercely Saturday in the capital and other areas, dealing a new blow to hopes for a transition to democracy and raising fears of a wider conflict.
+Doctors' groups reported at least 27 dead and 180 wounded, with the toll expected to rise.

-The country’s doctors’ syndicate said late Saturday that at least 27 people had been killed and more than 180 wounded.
-But the Sudan Doctor’s Syndicate added that there many uncounted casualties, including military and RSF personnel in the western Darfur region and the northern town of Merowe.

-The clashes capped months of heightened tensions between the armed forces and the Rapid Support Forces group.
+The clashes capped months of heightened tensions between the military and its partner-turned-rival, the Rapid Support Forces group.
 Those tensions had delayed a deal with political parties to get the country back to its short-lived transition to democracy, which was derailed by an October 2021 military coup.

-After a day of heavy fighting, the military ruled out negotiations with the RSF, instead calling for the dismantling of what it called a “rebellious militia.”
-The tough language signaled that the conflict between the former allies, who jointly orchestrated the 2021 coup, was likely to continue.

-The fighting erupted early Saturday.
-The sound of heavy firing could be heard throughout the day across the neighborhoods in and near the capital, where the military and the RSF had massed tens of thousands of troops since the coup.

-Witnesses said fighters from both sides fired from armored vehicles and from machine guns mounted on pick-up trucks in densely populated areas.
-Some tanks were seen in Khartoum.
-The military said it launched strikes from planes and drones at RSF positions in and around the capital.

-The miliatry said in a statement late Saturday that its troops had seized all RSF bases in Omdurman, while residents reported heavy airstrikes on paramilitary positions in and around the capital continued into the night.
-Sounds of gunfire and explosions were still heard in several parts of Khartoum, they said.

-Those in Khartoum described chaotic scenes.
+Chaotic scenes unfolded in the capital of Khartoum, where fighters firing from truck-mounted machine guns battled in densely populated neighborhoods.
 “Fire and explosions are everywhere,” said Amal Mohamed, a doctor in a public hospital in Omdurman.
 “We haven’t seen such battles in Khartoum before,” said resident Abdel-Hamid Mustafa.

+By the end of the day, the military issued a statement ruling out out negotiations with the RSF, instead calling for the dismantling of what it called a “rebellious militia.”
+The head of the paramilitary group, in turn, branded the armed forces chief a “criminal.”
+The tough language signaled that the conflict between the former allies, who jointly orchestrated the 2021 coup, was likely to continue.

+Meanwhile, diplomatic pressure appeared to be mounting.
+Top diplomats, including the U.S. Secretary of State, the U.N. secretary-general, the EU foreign policy chief, the head of the Arab League and the head of the African Union Commission urged the sides to stop fighting.

+Arab states with stakes in Sudan — Qatar, Egypt, Saudi Arabia and the United Arab Emirates — also called for a cease-fire and for both parties to return to negotiations.

+The syndicate said the casualty toll was likely higher, with many believed to be still uncounted in western Darfur region and the northern town of Merowe.

+The military said in a statement late Saturday that its troops had seized all RSF bases in Omdurman, while residents reported heavy airstrikes on paramilitary positions in and around the capital that continued into the night.
+After nightfall, sounds of gunfire and explosions were still heard in several parts of Khartoum, they said.

 One of the flashpoints was Khartoum International Airport.
 There was no formal announcement that the airport was closed, but major airlines suspended their flights.